wxWidgets/wxWidgets/docs/base/readme.txt

 3. Installing under Unix/BeOS
 -----------------------------

-NB: If you're building wxBase from the wxWidgets distribution and not from a
-    separate wxBase one you will need to add "--disable-gui" to configure arguments below!

 Please note that GNU make may be required to build wxBase, please use it if you get any errors from the native Unix make.